The Science of Micro-Moments: Transform Your Day in 30 Seconds

 Frequently Asked Questions

-Q: How quickly will I see results?
+Q1: How quickly will I see results?

-Q: Can they replace longer sessions?
+Q2: Can micro-moments replace longer meditation sessions?

-Q: What if I forget?
+Q3: What if I forget to practice?

 Your 7-Day Micro-Moment Challenge